 In the spring of 2017, former members of the 4950th Test Wing, AGAR 23’s home unit, met and decided to construct a marker to honor these men and women.
 They were soon joined by family members of those lost on the flight and many others who shared their vision.

 In May of 2017, the City of Walkersville unanimously approved the construction of a Marker at the Heritage Farm Park.

-A simple design is planned, modeled after and mirroring a similar tribute erected outside Wright-Patterson Air Force Base, Ohio.
+A simple design was planned, modeled after, and was to mirror a similar tribute erected outside Wright-Patterson Air Force Base, Ohio.